-Two different transmissions are offered for the 2005-up Grand Cherokee models.
+Two different transmissions are offered for the 2005-2010 Grand Cherokee models.
 An all-new W5A580 five-speed automatic transmission offers smooth shifts and optimum fuel economy with the 3.7-liter V-6.
 The 545RFE five-speed automatic has been refined for higher-quality shifts while increasing the Grand Cherokee’s maximum towing capacity.
 The all-new five-speed has an Electronically Modulated Converter Clutch (EMCC).
 The torque converter clutch is electronically modulated and provides for partial engagement in third, fourth or fifth gears.
 This results in improved shift feel, fuel economy, driveability and transmission cooling.
 It can be used at lower speeds to provide benefits over a broad speed range.
 The system unlocks the torque converter when optimal performance is required.

 The 545RFE five-speed transmission has been refined to offer smoother operation and better economy while improving the performance and towing capability of the vehicle.